hathibelagal/MotionLayoutTutorial/README.md

 # Envato Tuts+ Tutorial: [Creating Animations With MotionLayout for Android][published url]
 ## Instructor: [Ashraff Hathibelagal][instructor url]

 The `MotionLayout` widget, introduced in Google I/O 2018, is a powerful successor to the `ConstraintLayout` widget.
-With it, you can do everything you can with `ConstraintLayout` widget, and a whole lot more.
+With it, you can do everything you can do with the `ConstraintLayout` widget, and a whole lot more.
 In this tutorial, I show you how to add it to your layouts and declaratively create animations with it.

 ------
 These are source files for the Envato Tuts+ tutorial: [Creating Animations With MotionLayout for Android][published url]